Aim

-The IMPAD project aimed to identify immune-related biomarkers in the blood of people with Parkinson's disease.
-The IMPAD team hopes that blood biomarkers can enable clinicians to easily diagnose, stratify and follow patients based on their presence.
+To identify immune-related biomarkers in the blood of people with Parkinson's disease that will enable clinicians to easily diagnose, stratify, and follow patients based on their presence.
 The IMPAD project also aimed to identify novel targets for immunomodulation that can be used for treating the disease.

-On this page you can can watch a video recorded at the beginning of the IMPAD project.
-You can also read an article on the output of the project and you can find lists of project participants.
+On this page, you can watch a video recorded at the beginning of the IMPAD project.
+You can also read an article on the output of the project and find lists of project participants.

 We unite bright minds from industry and academia to jointly create need-driven clinical research projects - and pave the way for innovative new treatments and diagnostics.
 We fund the best project ideas through competitive funding calls.
 Although companies cannot receive funding, it is free of charge to join.